supuni9622/modelsnap/docs/TESTING_GUIDE.md

 ---

-### Test 10: Subscription Upgrade/Downgrade
+### Test 10: Subscription Upgrade/Downgrade ✅ TESTED & WORKING

 **Steps:**
-1. As Starter plan user, upgrade to Growth
+1. As Starter plan user, click "Upgrade" on Growth plan
+2. System detects existing subscription and updates it (no new subscription created)
+3. Verify in Stripe Dashboard: Only ONE subscription exists (not multiple)
-2. Verify credits immediately updated to 100
+4. Verify credits immediately updated to 100
-3. Downgrade back to Starter
+5. Downgrade back to Starter
+6. Verify subscription updated (not new one created)
-4. Verify credits capped at 40 (if had more than 40, keep remaining up to 40)
+7. Verify credits capped at 40 (if had more than 40, keep remaining up to 40)
+8. Check invoices: Should have proper amounts (not $0 for upgrades)

 **Expected Result:**
+- ✅ **No duplicate subscriptions**: Updates existing subscription instead of creating new one
+- ✅ **No duplicate customers**: Reuses existing Stripe customer
 - ✅ Upgrade: Credits jump to new tier limit immediately
 - ✅ Downgrade: Credits capped at new tier limit
+- ✅ **Invoices created correctly**: Upgrades have positive amounts, downgrades may have credits
+- ✅ **Success page redirects correctly**: After payment, redirects to `/en/dashboard/business/billing/success-payment`

+**Implementation Details:**
+- System checks `BusinessProfile.stripeSubscriptionId` first
+- Falls back to listing Stripe subscriptions if not in database
+- Updates subscription directly via `stripe.subscriptions.update()`
+- Creates prorated invoices automatically
+- Validates invoice amounts (upgrades should never be $0)

+**Stripe Dashboard Verification:**
+- Check customer page: Should show only ONE active subscription
+- Check subscription details: Price should update when plan changes
+- Check invoices: Should show prorated amounts for plan changes

 ---